miguelbiron/mcMDISolver/README.md

 mcMDISolver
 ===========

-This package solves MDI estimation problems with linear equality constraints, using a Monte Carlo approach.
+This package solves MDI estimation problems (or minimum cross entropy) with linear equality constraints, using a Monte Carlo approach.

 Installation
 ------------